sgreenh23/Engineering_4_Notebook/README.md

 # Engineering 4 Notebook
 This is where all of my stuff will go!

+## Five Things I've Learned in Engineering

+The thickness of acrylic sheets is 3.18 mm

+For the Solidworks Exams do the assemblies first

+Make multiple prototypes before working on the final product

+Design everything in Solidworks to make sure it works the way planned before actually constucting it

+Wire everything on a breadboard, attached to the computer, to make sure it actually works before wiring it in the project, because then it is harder to test and make changes

 ## Hello Raspberry Pi Zero
 ### Lessons Learned
 For this assignment, we first set up and plugged in our Raspberry Pi Circuit.
 This took us a little while, just finding all of the parts and wires and making sure everything was plugged in in the right place.
 We had a hard time telling apart some of the cables and usbs at first.
 Once we got everything wired, we began to learn how to code on Terminal.
 We learned to write a bash script and a loop to display "Hello World" ten times!
 The main thing we learned from this assignment was the new syntax, since it is very different and much more straight-forward than coding on Arduino.